Skip to content

 - [e.g. Export fails with error]

-Use the existing PostHog event pattern in this codebase and follow
+Use the posthog-analytics skill and the existing event patterns in this codebase.

 Show me the event names, properties, and where each fires before writing any code.